Do you know who were Jaya and Vijaya in Vaikunth Dham of Lord Vishnu? Let’s explore this today.

 Hiranyaksha and Hiranyakashipu

 According to the Bhagavata Purana, the two gatekeepers were born as Hiranyaksha and Hiranyakashipu in Satya yuga.
-Although, Hiranyaksha was an asura who took the Earth to the bottom of the “Cosmic Ocean”.
+Although, Hiranyaksha was an asura who took the Earth to the bottom of the Cosmic Ocean.
 Lord Vishnu as Varaha awatar slew him.

 Moreover, Hiranyakashipu, the demon king, was against Lord Vishnu and tried to stop his son Prahlad from worshipping the deity.
 Prahlad was a devoted follower of Lord Vishnu, but Hiranyakashipu disapproved of his faith.
 He gave the task of turning Prahlad away from his devotion to his sister, Holika.

 Holika had a boon that made her immune to fire, so she sat in the fire with Prahlad on her lap, hoping to kill him.
-However, Prahlad’s strong devotion and the grace of Lord Vishnu protected him, while Holika was consumed by the flames.
+However, Prahlad’s strong devotion and the grace of Lord Vishnu protected him.
+While Holika was consumed by the flames.
 Prahlad remained unharmed.
-In response to this, Lord Vishnu took the form of Narsimha to kill the demon Hiranyakashipu.
+This is the reason we celebrate Holi.

 Ravana and Kumbhakarana

-Sisupala and Dantavakra
+Shishupala and Dantavakra

 It is worth noting that the power of Jaya and Vijaya was decreasing with every birth.
 Lord Vishnu had to incarnate again and again to kill them.